gangadhar3303/matic-cli/README.md

 # Testing Toolkit

+> Please note that this repository is currently being tested for GCP compatibility with express-cli, and not all features may function properly.

 🏗 A set of CLIs, tools and tests to set up, manage and operate Polygon devnets.

-The **Testing Toolkit** is built on top of `express-cli`, an extension of `matic-cli` which uses `terraform` to deploy, test and monitor any devnet on AWS stacks from any local system.
+The **Testing Toolkit** is built on top of `express-cli`, an extension of `matic-cli` which uses `terraform` to deploy, test and monitor any devnet on GCP from any local system.

 It currently supports **only** devnets running `v0.3.x` stacks.

-The `express-cli` interacts with `terraform` to create a fully working setup on AWS.
+The `express-cli` interacts with `terraform` to create a fully working setup on GCP.
-This setup is composed by a set of `EC2 VM` instances running a specific `ubuntu 22.04 ami`, mounted with `gp3 disks` , and a `public-subnet` with its `VPC`.
+This setup is composed by a set of `GCP Compute` instances running a specific `ubuntu 22.04 images`, and a `public-subnet` with its `VPC`.
 In case the infrastructure already exists, `matic-cli` can be used as a standalone tool to deploy Polygon stacks on pre-configured VMs.